gradvohl/YAPTT/syncThreads/mutexAndSemaphorExamples/README.md

 As the reader may suspect, that shared variable is a **critical region**.
 Therefore, we should create a **mutual exclusion zone** around this critical region to ensure that only one thread at a time will query and, if necessary, change the value of this variable.

-First, we will present the solution using [mutexes](#Mutex-solution).
-After, we will present the solution using [semaphores](#Semaphore-solution).
+First, we will present the solution using a [mutex](#Mutex-solution).
+After, we will present the solution using a [semaphore](#Semaphore-solution).
 The programs are very similar.
 The main difference is in the commands used to establish the mutual exclusion zone.

 ## Mutex solution
 As we did in previous examples, we divided the code into different files to facilitate some abstractions.
 Therefore, we will focus on the details of using a mutex for synchronization.
 I documented the rest of the code, so it will be easy to understand.